PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: PromptLoop

 Policy gradient methods~\citep{williams1992simple, sutton1999policy} optimize this objective by estimating gradients with respect to $\theta$.
 A widely used algorithm is Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, which improves stability by constraining policy updates through a clipped surrogate objective:

 Here, $\beta$ is a hyperparameter controlling the strength of the KL penalty, and the advantage $\hat{A}_t$ measures how much better an action is than the expected value under the current policy.
-Especially, Group Relative Policy Optimization (GRPO)~\citep{guo2025deepseek} replaces the advantage estimator with a group-normalized reward to stabilize training and reduce variance:
+Specifically, Group Relative Policy Optimization (GRPO)~\citep{guo2025deepseek} replaces the advantage estimator with a group-normalized reward to stabilize training and reduce variance:

 where $\{r_j(\cdot)\}_{j=1}^G$ are the rewards of $G$ sampled outputs for the same prompt.
-Therefore, we employ the standard token-level Group Relative Policy Optimization (GRPO)~\citep{guo2025deepseek}.
+Therefore, we employ the standard token-level GRPO~\citep{guo2025deepseek}.
 Each training episode is initialized with user prompts drawn from a prompt-only dataset and proceeds via an online, on-policy reinforcement learning procedure.